NeuromancersIITBBS/VehicleTrackingSystem_React/README.md

 - Send a pull request with a message describing all the changes made
 - Use Material-UI consistently in case you modify/add JSX code (For example use Typography component instead of tags like `<p>`, `<h1>`, `<h2>`)
 - Maintain the existing folder structure
-- Before making a pull request, install dev-dependencies and run eslint scripts and fix the errors if you get any
+- Before making a pull request, install dev-dependencies and run eslint scripts (`npm run eslint` or `npm run eslint-fix`) and fix the errors if you get any

 ---